davidoskky/ncancel/README.md

 Error Handling: Displays errors (e.g., unable to fetch jobs).

-The working directory of the selected job is displayed on the bottom of the screen.
+The working directory of the selected job and the total number of jobs are displayed at the bottom of the screen.